Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

 For that sunny tropical flavor, nothing beats the Caribbean where you will find cheaper flights, top resort values and autumn music festivals.
 October and November have busy event calendars featuring Pirates Week in the Cayman Islands and the Conch Cracking Festival in the Bahamas.
 Stay current on restoration efforts on the islands that underwent hurricane damage during last year’s storms, before planning a trip.

-Mexico, of course, is known for its beautiful beaches, which cool down in fall.
+Mexico, of course, is known for its beautiful beaches, which cool down just in time for fall vacations.
 The Puerto Vallarta and Riviera Nayarit region on the Pacific Coast host a fun Pee Wee Surf League for ages 4-12 that competes in different beach towns each weekend in October.
 Fall is the time for an immersion in a different culture with a vibrant arts, music and food scene.
 The 10th annual Vallarta-Nayarit Gatronomica October 14-18 takes place throughout the region with workshops, tastings, lectures, pairings and special dinners.
 From November 1-2, Dias De Los Muertos honors deceased family members with parades, and other celebrations.

-Families with Special Challenges Have Options
+Families with Special Challenges Have Options on Fall Vacations

 If you thought you couldn’t travel because someone in your family has special needs, think again.
 Several recreational groups design different outdoor programs for children with special challenges and their families.
 Summer programs such as kayaking and hiking continue through fall and, thanks to the work of so many volunteers, fees are usually on a sliding scale to accommodate a family’s budget.